There are big changes in my household to take place in 2017! We are expecting!

 The free money is in the form of a CESG (The Canada Education Savings Grant).
 The government matches 20% of the first $2500 contributed annually to an RESP until the age of 17 and the maximum that the CESG will provide is $7200 per child.

-The RESP, like an RRSP, is a tax deferred savings plan, so any interest or gains that grows inside it is tax free (for now).
+The RESP, like an RRSP, is a tax-deferred savings plan, so any interest or gains that grow inside it are tax-free (for now).
 When it is withdrawn, it is then taxed.
-However, the student usually has little income so money will not be taxed at a high rate.
+However, the student usually has little income so the money will not be taxed at a high rate.

 So, for the first year of your baby’s life, budget $2500 if you can, because that means the government is giving you $500.
 With that, you’ll be off to a good start when they reach their post-secondary years.